krisarel/member-intelligence-platform/DEPLOYMENT.md

 ## Troubleshooting

+### Build Shows Python/Poetry Detection
+**This is normal!** Render's auto-detection tries multiple runtimes.
+As long as you see "Build successful 🎉" at the end, your deployment is working correctly.

 ### Build Fails
 - Check that `package.json` exists in both `backend/` and `frontend/` directories
 - Verify all dependencies are listed in `package.json`
+- Check build logs for the actual error (usually near the end)
+- Ensure TypeScript compiles without errors locally: `cd backend && npm run build`

+### Service Won't Start / Health Check Fails
+- **Most common issue**: Missing or incorrect environment variables
+- Verify `MONGODB_URI` is set and valid
+- Verify `JWT_SECRET` is set
+- Verify `OPENAI_API_KEY` is set (required for AI features)
+- Verify `FRONTEND_URL` is set (required for CORS)
-- Check build logs for specific errors
+- Check service logs in Render dashboard for specific errors

+**Common Error: "Missing credentials.
+Please pass an `apiKey`, or set the `OPENAI_API_KEY` environment variable"**
+- This means `OPENAI_API_KEY` is not set in Render dashboard
+- Go to your backend service → Environment → Add Environment Variable
+- Add `OPENAI_API_KEY` with your OpenAI API key
+- Save and redeploy

 ### Runtime Errors
-- Verify all environment variables are set correctly
+- Verify all environment variables are set correctly in Render dashboard
-- Check that MongoDB connection string is valid
+- Check that MongoDB connection string is valid and includes credentials
-- Ensure MongoDB Atlas allows connections from Render
+- Ensure MongoDB Atlas allows connections from `0.0.0.0/0` or Render's IP ranges
+- Check service logs for database connection errors

-### Connection Issues
+### Connection Issues / CORS Errors
-- Verify `FRONTEND_URL` in backend matches your frontend URL
+- Verify `FRONTEND_URL` in backend matches your frontend URL exactly (including https://)
-- Verify `NEXT_PUBLIC_API_URL` in frontend matches your backend URL
+- Verify `NEXT_PUBLIC_API_URL` in frontend matches your backend URL exactly
-- Check CORS configuration in backend
+- Check CORS configuration in backend/src/app.ts
+- Ensure both services are deployed and running

 ### Free Tier Limitations
 Render's free tier has some limitations: